chronicleprotocol/documentation/docs/feeds/quickstart.md

 * this list is not exhaustive, and Chronicle is in no way affiliated with any managed providers, these are just suggestions.

-You can provide these variables with `.env` as well Take a look at [this](quickstart.md) section.
+You can provide these variables with `.env` as well Take a look at the `.env` section.
 The installer will create kubernetes secrets that are used in the helm release and feed services.

 ### Retrieve the installation script and make it executable